motiejus/wm/README.md

 Contributing
 ------------

-This repository is frozen and will not accept contributions.
+This repository will soon be frozen and does not accept contributions.
 Please fork it.
 If fork has improved the algorithm substantially, feel free to ping me, I will link to it in this README.

 Credit
 ------